alejoalvarez/java/Java 8/Method reference.md

 ## 3. Reference to an instance method of an arbitrary object of a particular type.

-The statement is a bit confuding, need little explanation, see below samples:
+The statement is a bit confusing, need little explanation, see below samples:

 Lambda expression.